etambrisroblero209-hash/Activity-7--Linked-Lists/README.md

 # Activity-7--Linked-Lists

-Task: Code
+Task: Create a linked list in C++, add nodes and delete nodes at the start of the list.
+Code:
 #include <iostream>
 #include <string>
 #include <iomanip>

 using namespace std;

-// The 'item' class is perfectly fine and is used for the node data class item{
+// The item class used for the node data class item{
 private:
     string name;